Bylaws of the Southeast Branch, Wisconsin Section American Society of Civil Engineers

 Section 3.
 The term of the President shall be one (1) year.
 The President-Elect shall succeed to the office of President at the close of the Annual Meeting.

 Section 4.
-No member shall serve in the same elective office for more than three (3) consecutive terms.
+No member shall serve in the same elective office for more than three (3) consecutive terms, unless approved by the Board of Directors.

 Section 5.
 Only subscribing members of the Branch shall be eligible for election to office.